grnet/synnefo/docs/pithos.rst

 The desktop clients allow synchronization with local directories, a feature that existing users of Pithos have been asking for, probably influenced by services like DropBox.
-These clients are offered in parallel to the standard Pithos+ interface, which is a web application build on top of the API front end - we treat our own web application as just another client that has to go through the API front end, without granting it access to the back end directly.
+These clients are offered in parallel to the standard Pithos interface, which is a web application build on top of the API front end - we treat our own web application as just another client that has to go through the API front end, without granting it access to the back end directly.

-We are carrying the idea of our own services being clients to Pithos+ a step further, with new projects we have in our pipeline, in which a digital repository service will be built on top of Pithos+.
-It will use again the API front end, so that repository users will have all Pithos+ capabilities, and on top of them we will build additional functionality such as full text search, Dublin Core metadata storage and querying, streaming, and so on.
+We are carrying the idea of our own services being clients to Pithos a step further, with new projects we have in our pipeline, in which a digital repository service will be built on top of Pithos.
+It will use again the API front end, so that repository users will have all Pithos capabilities, and on top of them we will build additional functionality such as full text search, Dublin Core metadata storage and querying, streaming, and so on.

-At the time of this writing (March 2012) Pithos+ is in alpha, available to users by invitation.
+At the time of this writing (March 2012) Pithos is in alpha, available to users by invitation.
 We will extend our user base as we move to beta in the coming months, and to our full set of users in the second half of 2012.
 We are eager to see how our ideas fare as we will